miksaraj/miksaraj.github.io/_drafts/playing-around-with-fizzbuzz.md

 * `mappend(Nothing, Nothing) = Nothing`

-So we append the inner value if it is a `Just a`, and if it's a `Nothing` we just reat it like an empty string.
+So we append the inner value if it is a `Just a`, and if it's a `Nothing` we just treat it like an empty string.
 Simple.
 Ok so let's finally get back to a FizzBuzz* implementation, this time again in Haskell.
 If you're unfamiliar with Haskell, don't